Kirstin813/L4-Individual-Project/timelog.md

 ## Week 6

 ### 25 Oct 2021
 * *1 hour* Updated timelog and updated the GitHub repository with the given template

+### 26 Oct 2021
+* *1 hour* Created a new sketch on p5js to make a separate webpage for following an object

+### 27 Oct 2021
+* *2 hours* Implemented colour tracking via the browser by clicking on a colour that you want to be tracked
+* *1 hour* Implementing a way to use the position of the tracked colour to move the robot

+### 28 Oct 2021
+* *2 hours* Continuing implementation of following a coloured object
+* *0.5 hour* Fix an issue that resulted the object following being a bit laggy
+* *0.5 hour* Updated supervisor on progress and prepped for the upcoming meeting

+### 29 Oct 2021